 Take It Easy

 It turns out the real indicator of whether or not CBD, containing THC, will result in a positive drug test is quantity.
 For daily users, many cite that consuming anywhere from 1000-2000 mg may increase your chance of testing positive for marijuana.
 In reality, consuming this much CBD daily would be excessive.
 To put this into perspective, one of our soothe™ Puff Vaporizers, a full spectrum product, contains 125mg of CBD oil.
 It would take 8 vaporizers a day to begin reaching a daily consumption rate that would increase your risk of testing positive for THC.
 You would likely have to spend a few hundred dollars per day on full spectrum CBD products in order to reach these levels.
-Additionally, with the biphasic nature of CBD, higher doses are recommended for use as a sleep aid, which means any excessively large doses may result in excessive drowsiness or exhaustion.

 In summation, it would take a whole lot of CBD, containing THC, to cause a problem at your job.
 In order to avoid any potential complications, the most important thing you can do is monitor your CBD consumption and learn about the different products offered.
 By taking note of the cannabinoid content in your products, and managing your consumption in conjunction with your work schedule, CBD can be an extremely low risk to no risk at all product with no negative effect on your ability to pass a drug test in any given situation.
 Remember, CBD can exist without THC, or containing such low amounts that it is extremely rare to trigger a positive result on drug test (The legal limit of THC tested for is 0.3% and usually full spectrum CBD comes in at 0.08% or less).
 The key here is to stay educated and to stay soothed!